scionproto/scion/go/sig/README.md

 Current status:
 * Control plane:
-  * Static only (using built-in console and config files)
+  * Static only (using interactive console or config files)
-  * Built-in interactive console
   * Can register multiple SIGs for each remote AS
   * Can register multiple prefixes for each remote AS
+  * SIG-SIG transport protocol
 * Data plane:
-  * Current performance: 3.3Mbps on Vagrant testbed using iperf TCP (out of 1.03Gbps native performance)
   * Encapsulation/decapsulation is done in user space
-  * Per packet processing, no async operations
-  * Only POC IP in IP encapsulation
-  * No SIG-SIG packet aggregation protocol
   * No load balancing logic
-  * Only tested for IPv4
+  * IPv4 only

 TODOs:
 * Control plane:
-  * Run as a service and connect to it using remote console
+  * SIG-SIG Keepalive protocol
 * Data plane:
-  * Implement SCION/UDP encapsulation
-  * Implement SIG-SIG packet aggregation protocol
-  * Implement Round Robin load balancer
-  * Move encapsulation and decapsulation to kernel space
-  * Add IPv6 support
+  * IPv6 support

 ### Design